yukaberry/portfolio_tanzania_water_pumps/findings/analysis.md

 # 8. Challenges and augmentations

 * Many features(42), multi labels(3) and different kinds of data types(categorical, discrete, continous variables) makes this project difficult to resolve.
 * Randomised and Grid serach took a while to compute optimal parameters due to the size of the dataset.
+I used Colab to generate the results faster than my local environment.
 * Label 1 (needs repair) is extremely small percentage (0.07%).
 Even after increasing samples by SMOTE, the final model's weakness is detecting this class although it improved a lot comapared to a result without SMOTE.
 I will continue to look for a solution to improve.
 * I have done wrong process of Upsampling + Kfold Cross Validation on my train sets which returned extremely high results at first attempt.
 I have realised that some parts of upsampled X and y train datasets were copied of X and y train, theredore, this ended up overfitting by memorizing its training set.
 This was why cross validation scores were much higher than non upsampled train datasets' socres.
 Right steps are :
     - step 1 Oversample the minority class